-Actual battery service life depends on the Alarm and the environment in which it is installed.
+Actual battery service life depends on the Alarm and the environment in which tit is installed.
 All the batteries specified above are acceptable replacement batteries for this unit.
-Regardless of the manufacturer's suggested battery life, you MUST replace the battery immediately once the unit starts "chirping" (the "low battery warning").
+Regardless of the manufacturer's suggested battery life, you MUST replace the battery immediately once the unit starts "chirping" (the burn completely, or are exposed to heat (usually fire).
+Electrical appliances typically do not produce CO.
+These fuels include: Wood, coal, charcoal, oil, natural gas, gasoline, kerosene,